gradientedge/commercetools-utils/README.md

 # Gradient Edge commercetools utils

-An easy to use toolkit for working with the commercetools HTTP Authorization API: https://docs.commercetools.com/api/authorization.
+An easy-to-use toolkit for working with the commercetools HTTP Authorization API: https://docs.commercetools.com/api/authorization.

 For more details, see our full API documentation.